 Edit a form component

-To edit a form component, hover over it, and a set of settings will appear (each component has its own settings).
-These settings allow you to:
+To edit a form component, hover over it to reveal its settings (each component has its own).
+From there, you can:

 • Edit the component by changing its label, adding a description, adding a tooltip, or marking it as required.